 Find out the most recent autism statistics including prevalence and comparison of rates to other disorders.
-Over the past decade, statistics are showing a rise in all different types for no officially known reason.
+Over the past decade, statistics are showing a rise in all different parts of the spectrum for no officially known reason.

-The following displays the increasing trend in autism statistics(1):
+The following displays the increasing trend in autism statistics:

 Statistics when compared to other childhood disabilities show that autism rates (3.4/1000 children) are lower than mental retardation (9.7/1000 children) and higher than the rate of cerebral palsy (2.8/1000 children) (2).

-There have also been promising advances in the use of biomedical treatments for autistic behavior, such as those outlined in the book Healing the New Childhood Epidemics, which I highly recommend all parents reading.
+In addition to utilizing ABA, there have been promising advances in the use of biomedical treatments for autistic behavior, such as those outlined in the book Healing the New Childhood Epidemics, which I highly recommend all parents reading.

 If you haven't already, be sure to download my eBook with the best tips and techniques for helping all children by clicking the image below!

 1. Characteristics for Autism.(2008). www.autism-society.org.
 11-20-09.

 2. Schoenstadt, A. (2009).
 Autism Statistics. www.autism.emedtv.com.
 2-16-10.